 Modules 7-8: Financial Models & Launch Prep.
-All the research and decisions come together to support assumptions required to build the overall revenue and profit models for the business.
-Participants build a preliminary financial plan based on projected revenues, cost of goods, and anticipated operating costs.
-Participant venture teams generate a three-year projected income statement and cash flow analysis.
-Various sources of capital for venture funding are discussed and participants define how much capital is needed and how it will be used.
-Students also learn about important startup legal considerations including intellectual property management, founder's agreements, and equity decisions.
-Recruiting and selecting team members for new ventures has its challenges, especially when there are many skills required, but limited resources.
-This module explores strategies and tactics to bring together the right set of players that will provide the required expertise and core competencies needed to meet the new venture's value proposition as well as position the company for future growth.
-Looking for co-founders and partners, managing family relationships, partnering with complimentary organizations will be explored in relation to the participants' ventures.
+All the research and decisions come together to support the assumptions required to build the business's overall revenue and profit models.
+Students make a preliminary financial plan based on projected revenues, cost of goods, and anticipated operating costs.
+Student venture teams generate a three-year projected income statement and cash flow analysis.
+Various funding sources of capital are explored, and students define how much money is needed.
+Students learn about important startup legal considerations, including intellectual property management, founder's agreements, and equity decisions.
+Recruiting and selecting team members for new ventures has challenges, especially when many skills are required but limited resources.
+This module explores strategies and tactics to bring together the right set of players that will provide the necessary expertise and core competencies needed to meet the new venture's value proposition and position the company for future growth.
+The students' ventures will be explored by looking for co-founders and partners, managing family relationships, and partnering with complementary organizations.